byzer-org/byzer-lang/docs/en/mlsql-grammar.md

 where maxDepth="3";
 ```

-MLSQL loads libsvm data from HDFS/Local File System, and then train it with  RandomForest implemented in Spark MLLib.
+MLSQL loads libsvm data from the HDFS/Local File System, and then train it with RandomForest in Spark MLLib.
-Finally the model would be saved in directory `/tmp/model`.
+Finally the model would be saved in the directory `/tmp/model`.

-Here is another example to show how to processing data:
+Here is another example showing how to process data:

 ```sql
 load parquet.`/tmp/data`